 3. Rat Flea (Oriental and Northern)

-Because there are many types of fleas that feed on blood, your pet mouse may be targeted too and they are also likely to feed on yours as well.
-This flea type has two varieties namely: Oriental and Northern.
+Because there are many types of fleas that feed on blood, your pet mouse may be targeted too and they are also likely to feed on you as well.
+Rat fleas have two varieties namely: Oriental and Northern.
 Oriental rat fleas came from the Orient to America and inhabit the coastal areas and rivers.
 Northern rat fleas, on the other hand, like the cozy atmosphere of your home so if you spot them, find a way to get rid of them immediately.

 4. Chicken Flea

 This flea type is usually found with their heads buried in the skin of chickens near the head or face.
-At first glance, it would look like the fowl’s head or face is infested with black heads but on a closer look, you’ll discover that they are fleas.
+At first glance, it would look like the fowl’s head or face is infested with black heads but on a closer look, you’ll discover that they are in fact chicken fleas.